remix-run/remix/docs/tutorials/jokes.md

 You may also notice that I return the fields as well.
 This is so that the form can be re-rendered with the values from the server in the event that JavaScript fails to load for some reason.
 That's what the `defaultValue` stuff is all about as well.

-Another thing I want to call out is how all of this is just so nice and declarative.
+Another thing I want to call out is how all of this is so nice and declarative.
 You don't have to think about state at all here.
 Your action gets some data, you process it and return a value.
 The component consumes the action data and renders based on that value.
 No managing state here.
 No thinking about race conditions.
 Nothing.

 Oh, and if you _do_ want to have client-side validation (for while the user is typing), you can simply call the `validateJokeContent` and `validateJokeName` functions that the action is using.
 You can _actually_ seamlessly share code between the client and server!
 Now _that_ is cool!